neuralpain/qbactivator/README.md

 10. Click "Remind me later".

 > **Note**
-> At this point, the software might seem frozen but just allow the UI some time to load.
+> The software may appear frozen while the UI is being loaded.
 It will greet you with a dialog informing you that "You are in Practice Mode" when it is ready for interaction along with a yellow indicator in the top-right.

 11. Click OK
 12. Click the "Help" option in the menu bar